tmarschner/esphome-daikin-s21/README.md

 ESPHome component to control Daikin indoor mini-split units with s21 ports.

 Many thanks to the work by [revk][1] on the fantastic [Faikin][2] project, which was the primary inspiration and guide for building this ESPHome component.
+In addition, the very active and resourceful community that project has fostered that has decoded much of the protocol.

+A huge thanks to [joshbenner][4], the original author of this integration.
+His [repository][5] would be my preferred place to commit patches to avoid fragmentation, but he lacks the time at the moment to manage the project.

 ## Features

 - Setpoint temperature.
 - Climate modes OFF, HEAT_COOL, COOL, HEAT, FAN_ONLY and DRY.
+- Independent climate action reporting.
+See what your unit is trying to do, e.g. heating while in HEAT_COOL.
 - Fan modes auto, silent and 1-5.
 - Swing modes horizontal, vertical, and both.